NoshKung/Distracted-Driving-Detection-RPI4B/README.md

 pip install RPi.GPIO
 pip install numpy
 ```
+## Note
+Must be used on raspberry pi boards.

 ## Why this project
 This project not only aids in preventing accidents and promoting road safety but also encourages the use of technology to address critical public safety issues effectively.